maheswaranapk/Material-Play-Pause-Button/README.md

 # Material-Play-Pause-Button
-This is a simple implementation of Android Material Play Pause Button Animation.
+This is a sample implementation of Android Material Play Pause Button Animation.

 # **Features**
 + Change Button Color.